forgotten428/HideRT/README.md

 Processes mounted can no longer be seen with 'ps aux', 'top', etc..

 This will also hide from 'w', not showing what tty or pts Red Team is on!

+## Blue Team
+Blue Team can begin seeing "NEW" processes again if a team runs the command `umount /tmp`.
+This will allow them to see processes before the HideRT service runs again.
+This can be mitigated by removing the temporary command, or disabling the service.